PhilipOyelegbin/backend/markdown-note-taking/README.md

 ## Features
 - Created an endpoint to check the grammar of the note.
-- Created an endpoint to save the note that can be passed in as Markdown text.
+- Created an endpoint to save the uploaded file into the upload folder
+- Created an endpoint to view the database content for a file upload
-- Created an endpoint to list the saved notes (i.e. uploaded markdown files).
+- Created an endpoint to list all the saved notes (i.e. uploaded markdown files).
 - Return the HTML version of the Markdown note (rendered note) through another endpoint.

 ## Installation